niloycste/A-Multi-Label-NLP-Classifier-for-Fine-Grained-Quotation-Categorization/README.md

 -Time Quotes
 -Motivation Quotes etc.

 In total, approximately 38,611 quotes were collected.
-The dataset consists of three main columns: author name, quotation text, and genres. the data are stored in **`Dataset/dataquotes.csv`**.
+The dataset consists of three main columns: author name, quotation text, and genres. the data are stored in **`Dataset/dataquotes.csv`**.Anyone can access the dataset from [here](Dataset)

 ## Data Preprocessing
 At first, there were 23,415 different kinds of genres in the dataset.
 After looking closely, I noticed many of them were rare, so I got rid of those uncommon ones.
 In the end, I settled on 138 genres.
 Also, I removed some quotes that didn't have any genre assigned, leaving me with a total of 38,607 data points.The preprocessing can be found in **`Notebook/NLP_Multilabel_Classification.ipynb`**.

 ## Model Training
 I use a distilrobera-base model for finetuning from HuggingFace Transformers using Fastai and Blurr.
 The training happened in three stages, and I picked the best model with an accuracy of **97.8%** for deployment.
-You can check out the notebook for training [at](Notebook).
+You can check out the notebook for training [here](Notebook).